 Playing an instrument at the very basic level requires us to activate the kinesthetic, aural, and logical sides of our brain all at once.
 There have been many studies done on how middle and high school kids who are involved in a music program rank compared to their non-musical counterparts on standardized tests like the SAT’s and the ACT’s.
 The kids participating in a music program rank higher across the board.

-60 minute lesson, weekly, for one month on any of the following instruments: (In months that have four weeks, the average cost is $45 per lesson.
-In months that have five weeks, the average cost is $36 per lesson.)
+60 minute lesson, weekly, for one month on any of the following instruments:

 - Piano |Vocals